 This section describes issues with special devices.

 While most driver operations can be performed without mechanisms for synchronization and protection beyond those provided by the locking primitives, some devices require that a sequence of events occur in order without interruption.
 In conjunction with the locking primitives, the function ddi_enter_critical(9F) asks the system to guarantee, to the best of its ability, that the current thread will neither be preempted nor interrupted.
-This guarantee stays in effect until a closing call to ddi_exit_critical(9F) is made.
-See the ddi_enter_critical(9F) man page for details.
+This stays in effect until a closing call to ddi_exit_critical(9F) is made.
+See the ddi_enter_critical(9F) man pages for details.

-Be careful not to compound delays for parts of devices that might exist in large numbers, for example, thousands of SCSI disk drives.
+Be careful not to compound delays for parts of devices that might exist in large numbers, for example thousands of SCSI disk drives.

 The Intel 8251A and the Signetics 2651 alternate the same external register between two internal mode registers.
 Writing to the first internal register is accomplished by writing to the external register.
 This write, however, has the side effect of setting up the sequencing logic in the chip so that the next read/write operation refers to the second internal register.